How Long Will Butter Last Out Of The Fridge?

 What Is Butter And How Is It Made?

-Butter is defined by Britannica as a dairy product, a yellow-to-white solid emulsion of fat globules, water, and inorganic salts produced by churning (separates the butterfat from the buttermilk) the cream from cow's milk.
+Butter is defined by Britannica as a dairy product, a yellow-to-white solid emulsion of a range fat globules, some water, and lots of inorganic salts produced by stirring and churning (separates the butterfat from the buttermilk) the cream from dairy milk.

 It is classified into two main types: salted butter and unsalted butter.
 Salted butter contains added salt that serves as a preservative and flavor enhancer.
 Salt is a natural preservative – and I am sure you recall it being used to preserve meat, hams, and many products.
 Salted butter is commonly used as a spread or for melting over waffles and pancakes.